 2. Facebook ads work very well at uncovering potential patients with a milder level of interest than the search engines.
 Target people who have searched for certain conditions, injuries, etc. on Facebook.
 Perhaps you’ve noticed that having a certain conversation near your smartphone will subject you to ads on Facebook that are related to that conversation.

 Facebook ads work because the target patient has searched or discussed the subject matter, so they have had some level of interest.
 These people are not as strongly interested as those that searched for a solution today on Google or Bing, but still show a discernible level of interest.
 These people are perfect for targeting with ads, getting into your funnel, and nurturing with emails, texts and voice messages to separate the non-qualified from the qualified.

 3. Bing ads bring well-qualified prospects to your website, too.
 The average age of a patient for regenerative treatment is older than for many other treatments.
 When older people buy computers, Bing is the default search engine and they don’t often change it.
 So, Google may have a significantly larger market share, but Bing may have an older user base.

 4. Retargeting or remarketing is very effective.
 Most of us have seen this in action.
 Let’s assume you search online for a new desk for the office.
 Suddenly you see ads everywhere for the website that you visited that sells office desks.
 This may seem annoying at times, but it increases the effectiveness of your marketing program and works for nearly any product or service, and we’re seeing great success with regenerative medicine.

-These are a few ways that we generate new patient flow to practices and our clients.
-If you would like to discuss an effective patient acquisition strategy or talk about how to effectively market regenerative medicine for your practice, give us a call.
+These are just a few ways to generate new patient flow to your practices.
+If you would like to discuss an effective patient acquisition strategy or talk about how we can effectively market regenerative medicine for your practice, give us a call at (727) 777-7266.